How to Create a Retirement Policy Statement

 This section is straightforward: Document which of your accounts are subject to required minimum distributions--mandatory withdrawals once you pass age 70 1/2.
 Required minimum distributions apply to traditional IRAs and 401(k)s, as well as Roth 401(k)s and other company retirement plans.
 They do not apply to Roth IRAs.

 Also document when RMDs must commence, for both you and your spouse, based on your birthdays.
 You must take your first RMD by April 1 following the year in which you turn 70 1/2.
-So if you turn 70 in February 2018 and will turn 70 1/2 in August 2018, your first RMDs would be due on April 1, 2019.
+So if you turn 70 in February 2019 and 70 1/2 in August 2019, your first RMDs would be due on April 1, 2020.